Abdel-Rahman-Emam/CSE483-project/README.md

 # CSE483-project
 ## NASA Rover Simulator Vision Project
-Disclaimer: the current project is still in phase 1, and further modifications are yet to be done.

 # To run this code
 to run this code you need to have: